InfiniTimeOrg/InfiniTime/doc/gettingStarted/gettingStarted-1.0.md

     - Enable/disable vibrations on notifications (Do Not Disturb mode)
     - Enter the **settings** menu
        - Swipe up and down to see all options

-### Bootloader

-Most of the time, the bootloader just runs without your intervention (update and load the firmware).

-However, you can enable 2 functionalities using the push button:

- - Push the button until the pine cone is drawn in **blue** to force the rollback of the previous version of the firmware, even if you've already validated the updated one
- - Push the button until the pine cone is drawn in **red** to load the recovery firmware.
-This recovery firmware only provides BLE connectivity and OTA functionality.

-More info about the bootloader in [its project page](https://github.com/JF002/pinetime-mcuboot-bootloader/blob/master/README.md).